psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 Covering her shoes down to the grass.

 9\.
 (There) was a ring of gold hanging down
-From each yellow curl of her hair like gold ;
+From each yellow curl of her hair like gold;
 Her blue eyes (were) clear without a cloud,
 Like a drop of dew on (the) top of the grass.